• Skip to primary navigation

 • Spatula or spoon

-• Coloring – liquid watercolors or food dye (note: both will stain hands temporarily, but food dye stains for much longer than liquid watercolors)
+• Coloring – liquid watercolors or food coloring (note: both will stain hands temporarily, but food dye stains for much longer than liquid watercolors)

 • Eye dropper or spoon

-• Brown pipe cleaners for apple stems – you could also use sticks!
+• Brown pipe cleaners for apple stems – or you could also use sticks!

 A series of three photos showing the steps of the apple science experiment: pouring baking soda into a bowl, stirring in water, and pouring in red coloring.